skirmer/R_Coursera_Cleaning/Codebook.md

 output: html_document
 ---
 <h1>Introduction</h1>
 The files produced by this program (run_analysis.R) describe the results of a study of physical activity where data was collected using wearable technology.
-The original data was collected and packaged under the name "Human Activity Recognition Using Smartphones Dataset, Version 1.0" by Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto at the Smartlab - Non Linear Complex Systems Laboratory, DITEN - Universit‡ degli Studi di Genova.
+The original data was collected and packaged under the name "Human Activity Recognition Using Smartphones Dataset, Version 1.0" by Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto at the Smartlab - Non Linear Complex Systems Laboratory, DITEN - Universit√† degli Studi di Genova.
 They can be contacted at activityrecognition@smartlab.ws.

 This program assembles the varied data files in the original package, subsets to only include the variables regarding mean and standard deviation of values, and produces a neat file for analytic use.
 This file is "full_set_sorted" and is arranged in ascending order by study subject and activity.
 Second, the program assembles a summary file averaging the means and standard deviations shown in the first file, grouped by study subject and activity.
 This file is "full_set_means_sorted" and is also arranged in ascending order by study subject and activity.